jenningsanderson/overturemaps-workshop/README.md

     Consult the [places schema](https://docs.overturemaps.org/schema/reference/places/place/) to learn more about which columns can be accessed and their data types.

-3. Update the query with the proper values in the WHERE clause for X and Y.
+3. Update the query with the proper values in the `WHERE` clause for `X` and `Y` from your bounding box.
+Remember, east/west = longitude = X and north/south = latitude = Y.

-4. Paste the query into DuckDB and run it.
+4. Paste your query into DuckDB and run it.

 You should see something similar to this: